mentorLAB/blog-mtn/README.md

 ## NPM Start

-After all the packages have installed, start up the project by running `npm start`
+After all the packages have installed, start up the project by running `npm start`.

+If you have installed axios and the other default npm packages, you should see a non-functional blog website.

 #### Methods